rameshkoppisetti/rameshkoppisetti/README.md

 - 🌱 I’m currently looking for Good opurtunity to prove
 - 💞️ I’m looking to collaborate on Development projects
 - 📫 How to reach me satyarameshkoppisetti@gmail.com
--Passionate self-taught software developer.Always aims for challenging work.
+- Passionate self-taught software developer.Always aims for challenging work.